Good loan companies for bad credit loans are always authorised and regulated by the Financial Conduct Authority (FCA).

 Wonga are FCA regulated and authorised.

-Wageday Advance were one of the UK’s first payday lenders.
+Wageday Advance was one of the UK’s first payday lenders.

 Furthermore, Wageday customers can borrow from £80 upwards.
 If you are a new Wageday Advance customer you can borrow up to £500.
 Existing Wageday Advance customers are able to borrow a maximum of £1,000.